ARABESQUE ACADEMY — Dance FAQs

 Q: When can I join classes?

-A: Most Arabesque classes run on an on-going, drop-in basis.
+A: Your first class is free.
+Most Arabesque classes run on an on-going, drop-in basis.
 You are welcome to join anytime, no appointment necessary.
-From time to time we have pre-registered workshop-style classes.

 Q: What do I wear to class?

 A: Bare feet and anything you are comfortable and can move freely in.
 The teacher needs to see your torso isolations and your knee movement, so leggings or tight pants are good.
 You may bring a scarf for your hips but we also have a few extra in the studio to lend.
 It is not necessary to bare your belly unless you wish.

 Q: How long does it take to learn?

 A: At about the 3rd class, one movement usually sinks in and after that the rest seem to fall into place.
 After 3 months, students have enough under their belt to perform at the Student Gala or freak out their friend's at a party.
 Whether you are a fast learner or slow, whether you have accomplished 3 steps or 300, it usually takes about 2 years before the movements look natural on your body.
 Like any art-form, it is a life-long learning experience.